 If the validator can prove that the zone is insecure, then the response is accepted.
 However, if it cannot, then it must assume an insecure response to be a forgery; it rejects the response and logs an error.

 The logged error reads "insecurity proof failed" and "got insecure response; parent indicates it should be secure".
-(Prior to BIND 9.7, the logged error was "not insecure".
-This referred to the zone, not the response.)

 4.9 DNSSEC, Dynamic Zones, and Automatic Signing